 Looking for a little peace and quiet in the capital?
 Edinburgh is blessed with a range of secluded and tranquil secret gardens – most of which are only a stone’s throw away from some of Edinburgh’s busiest streets!
 Whether you’re looking to enjoy a picnic with a few friends or simply want a few moments of calm in the busyness of everyday life, we’ve selected a few of our favourite secret gardens in Edinburgh to share with you.

 - Where: Old Church Ln, Duddingston Village

 - Fancy having the luxury of your own private garden with your holiday let?
-Rock House is a gorgeous historic home with fabulous views of the city and a private garden!
+35 Royal Terrace is a gorgeous historic home with fabulous views of the city and a private garden!